 If a diploma is lost in the mail because the student did not provide our office with an accurate address by the time addresses are confirmed, the student will be charged the replacement fee for a new diploma.

 The name placed on the diploma is the one found in the university data system.
-Students will find the exact spelling and format of their name in the official email that they receive showing their graduation audit results.
+Students will find the exact spelling and format of their name on their transcript.
 It is the student’s responsibility to verify that their name is correct.
 The only name change permitted on the diploma are those made to the student’s official records.
 If needed, please see the "Name Change Request" section below for this process.
 If you have any questions about your name or the name change process, please contact your Student Support Coordinator.

 If a diploma must be reprinted and resent because the student did not verify the spelling and format of their name, the student will be charged the replacement fee for a new diploma.